KDE/digikam-doc/color_management/camera_profiles.rst

     :alt:
     :align: center

-    digiKam RAW Preview Using **Embedded JPEG Image**.
+    digiKam RAW Preview Using **Embedded JPEG Image**

 .. figure:: images/cm_raw_preview_halfsize.webp
     :alt:
     :align: center

-    digiKam RAW Preview Using an Half Sized Demosaiced in 8 bits and **Bilinear** Method.
+    digiKam RAW Preview Using an Half Sized Demosaiced in 8 bits and **Bilinear** Method

 .. figure:: images/cm_raw_import_default.webp
     :alt:
     :align: center

-    digiKam RAW Import Tool from Image Editor Loading RAW file Demosaiced in 16-bit and **AHD** method.
+    digiKam RAW Import Tool from Image Editor Loading RAW file Demosaiced in 16-bit and **AHD** Method

 Why doesn't the image produced by RAW converters like `Libraw <https://www.libraw.org/>`_ look like the embedded preview displayed by digiKam?
 All digital camera images start out as RAW files, whether or not the camera allows the user the option to save the image as a RAW file.
 When you ask the camera to save JPEGs instead of RAW files, the camera uses its on-board processor to convert the RAW file to a JPEG.
 That embedded preview is what your final image would have looked like if you had set your camera to save JPEGs instead of RAW files.